kyleu/rituals/doc/module/user.md

 <!--- Content managed by Project Forge, see [projectforge.md] for details. -->
 # Types

 This is a module for [Project Forge](https://projectforge.dev).
-It provides classes for representing persistent user records
+It provides classes for representing persistent user records and wires them throughout the application

 https://github.com/kyleu/projectforge/tree/master/module/user